Close Menu

 Filing Deadlines to Remember

-The standard deadline for filing individual tax returns is April 15.
-Filing by this date helps avoid penalties and interest on any taxes owed.
-If you cannot meet this deadline, you may request an extension, which will give you until October 15 to file your return.
+The usual deadline to file your tax return is April 15.
+Filing by then helps you avoid penalties and interest.
+If you can’t finish by that date, you can ask for an extension, which gives you until October 15 to file.

 The IRS Direct File Pilot Program